TheByteAttic/AgonLight/README.md

 Agon light™ is a unique combination of instant-on microcomputer and standalone microcontroller, which allows you to control your projects from the convenience and immediacy of a BASIC prompt, without the need for a host PC or sketch compilation.
 To find out more about what makes Agon light™ unique, useful and attractive, please visit the official website at: https://www.thebyteattic.com/p/agon.html.<p>
 The <a href="https://github.com/TheByteAttic/AgonLight/blob/main/Agon%20light%20R1.0%20Manual.pdf">Manual</a> should also contain everything you need to know.<p>
-The three modules of Quark™, Agon light™'s official firmware, can be found here:
+The three modules of Agon light™'s official firmware, called Quark™, can be found here:
 <UL>
   <LI><a href="https://github.com/breakintoprogram/agon-bbc-basic">Agon BBC BASIC</a><br>
   <LI><a href="https://github.com/breakintoprogram/agon-mos">Agon MOS</a><br>